Email is the most effective channel to reach your target audience.

 I am not talking about buying an email list.
 That’s bad for your business.

-In September 2015, Google integrated native Gmail Ads with your Google AdWords toolbox and made it available to all advertisers.
+In September 2015, Google integrated native Gmail Ads with your Google Ads toolbox and made it available to all advertisers.

 So, guess what?

-You can use Google’s smart targeting options to reach 1 billion monthly active Gmail users who routinely check their emails several times in a day.
+You can use Google’s smart targeting options to reach 1.2 billion monthly active Gmail users (as of 2018) who routinely check their emails several times in a day.

 Your targeted consumers will see a teaser of your ad in their inbox.
 And, by clicking on the teaser, they will see an expanded form of your ad (customizable for advertisers with many Google ad templates).